WJie12/DGM4SCA/README.md

-This repo is the final project for CS280.
+This repo is the final project for CS280: [Deep generative model for auto-annotation in single-cell analysis](https://wjie12.github.io/2020/01/19/DGM4SCA/).
 This project implemented a semi-supervised learning extended generative model for single-cell cell type annotation.

 Compared with the SCANVI model, we adopted the idea of WAE.